Generalised Manin transformations and QRT maps: Quadratic pencils

 Let us now define two special involutions,

-These are called the horizontal, respectively vertical, switch in \cite[page viii]{Dui}.
+the horizontal, respectively vertical, switch, cf. \cite[page viii]{Dui}.
 Considering the involution (\ref{evol}), it is clear that $z$ is of the form $z=N/D$ where $N$ is linear in $c,d$, and $D$ quadratic.
 Hence, the involutions have the form $\iota_1(u,v)=(u+cz,v)$, and $\iota_2(u,v)=(u,v+fz)$.
 In the respective limits we find

 and